“Nothing is a waste of time if you use the experience wisely.” —Rodin

 - Everything takes time.
 Everything you do, uses up time.
 Make time for what’s important.
 Get rid of things that aren’t.
 This includes making time for free time if that’s important to you.

-Drucker writes that time is the limiting factor:
+Drucker writes that time is the limiting factor.

 The output limits of any process are set by the scarcest resource.

-Drucker writes that time is always in short supply:
+Time is always exceedingly in short supply.

 There is No Substitute for Time

 We can use more knowledge or more brawn.
 But there is not substitute for time.”

 Everything Requires Time